 EMGT 814 (3) -Leadership Techniques and Methods for the Engineering Manager

-EMGT 830 Case Studies & Project with Oral Exam (3cr.) (prerequisite xx number of hours)
+EMGT 830 (3) Case Studies & Project with Oral Exam (prerequisite: complete 21 credits)

-All elective courses outside of the EMGT department must be listed as graduate courses, taken for graduate credit, and approved by an EMGT faculty member in order to apply toward the Master of Science in Engineering Management degree.
-Approved EMGT elective courses are listed below:
+Elective courses may be taken the list of EMGT Program elective courses, below, plus any courses shown (above) as satisfying core requirements but not taken to meet core requirements, plus courses from outside the Program.
+(All elective courses outside the EMGT Program must be listed as graduate courses, taken for graduate credit, and approved by an EMGT faculty member in order to apply toward the Master of Science in Engineering Management degree.)

 EMGT 801 - Management Theory and Practice for Engineering Managers

 EMGT 802 - Statistical Analysis and Prediction of Engineering Systems

 EMGT 804 - Business Development and Marketing of Professional Services

 EMGT 807 - Labor and Employee Relations for the Engineering Manager

 EMGT 808 - Quality Management